 DATE AND PLACE

-The next meeting will take place on Friday, January 20th, 2023 at Universität zu Köln (on-site).
+The next meeting will take place on Tuesday (!), February 25th, 2025 at Universität Duisburg-Essen.

 TALKS